dicerobotics/motion-tracking-particle-filter/README.md

 # Motion-Tracking-Particle-Filter
-Real time motion tracking from a mobile platform using particle filter
+Matlab Implementation of Real time motion tracking from a mobile platform using particle filter